-- You need to assign the task to one single endpoint in your network. - You need to enter the credentials of a user account with read/write permissions on the target network drives, for the security agent to be able to access and take actions on these network drives.
+- You need to enter the credentials of a user account with read/write permissions on the target network drives, for the security agent to be able to access and take actions on these network drives.
 The required credentials can be configured in the Target tab of the tasks window - Custom Scan allows you to choose the locations to be scanned and to configure the scan options.